Online Safety Policy

 - Work closely with the DSL/OSL and all other staff to ensure an understanding of the issues, approaches and messaging within Computing

-- Collaborate with technical staff and others responsible for ICT use in school to ensure a common and consistent approach, in line with acceptable-use agreements.
+- Collaborate with technical staff and others responsible for ICT use in school to ensure a common and consistent approach, in line with acceptable-use agreements, including remote learning agreements.

 - As listed in the ‘all staff’ section, plus: